sbangalore/sbangalore.github.io/_posts/2019-12-04-how-i-scored-169-on-the-GRE.md

 :exclamation: Warning: This takes time.
 120 hours, maybe more. :exclamation:

 There is substance in this post, I promise.
-This is my four step process on how I made a 169/168/5 on the GRE.
+This is my three step process on how I made a 169/168/5 on the GRE.
 Here's the proof:

 ![My GRE score](https://i.imgur.com/8tmIAQm.png)

-1. Get the tools.
+<span style="color:blue">The tools of the trade</span>

 - [Magoosh Flashcards](https://gre.magoosh.com/flashcards/vocabulary) (FREE)
 - [Magoosh Math and Quant](https://gre.magoosh.com/plans) ($129)